gregr/dbKanren/README.md

 ## TODO

+* test table/vref by rewriting materialized-relation loop to use it

+* `expand` a materialized relation into uses of its constituent table relations
+  * which means we need each table to be an independent `relation`
+    * applying `relation` produces one or more domain cxs w/ arc cx follow ups
+      * requires definition of `apply/bis` and `apply/dfs`
+    * eventually, make sure relation metadata contains information for analysis
+      * e.g., degree constraints, fast column ordering, subsumption tag/rules
+  * move constraint-management code from relation.rkt to constraint.rkt
+    * should be able to delete relation.rkt

 * domain constraints
   * a var's possible values are the intersection of one or more as bounded sets implied by table constraints (finite row mappings)